 After you close the offer, you need to deliver the goods.
 Start dripping course content to your customers so they can begin benefiting from your expertise.

-We’ve established that pre-selling your Kajabi online courses can vastly improve your online business.
+We’ve established that learning how to pre-sell a product using Kajabi can vastly improve your online business.
 You get sales before you even launch your product.

 Start by outlining your course and figuring out exactly what it will include.
 You don’t need to create your digital product, but you need to know it inside and out.